 The cyclone is difficult to install and we do not offer install advice.
 This kit is for experienced builders only who know what they are getting into.
-This kit comes with no install instructions.
+Please see our forum for installation instructions.

 - High quality brushless motor with 5:1 internal geared reduction

 - Square tapered Bottom Bracket